abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/couchbase/baseline.md

 ---

 ## Couchbase Baseline Testing on GCP SUSE VMs
+This section confirms that Couchbase is correctly installed and running on the GCP SUSE Arm64 VM.
+It includes checking required ports, initializing the cluster, verifying node status, and accessing the Web UI — ensuring the setup is ready for benchmarking.

 ### Check Required Ports
 This command checks if those ports are open and active.
 If you see “LISTEN” next to these ports, it means Couchbase is ready to accept connections.